jessingrass/microbit_stub/README.md

 There are entries for:
 - accelerometer x, y and z values,
-- button A and B (which will be 1 if currently pressed) and to record a counts of button presses,
+- buttons A and B (which will be 1 if currently pressed) and for counts of button presses,
 - available pins (0 to 16 and 19 and 20)

 By default, the initial state of all of these values is 0 or off.